 - ZAGE new bolt-up turbos based on MHI TD05H-Evo16G in a 7cm2 exhaust housing and with a 1bar actuator.
 These turbos are made by ZAGE which is a major manufacturer of replacement turbos based in Taiwan.

 - Kamak STS 16TX bolt-up turbos with new 9-blade turbine and billet compressor.
 I've tested these in both 7cm2 and 8cm2 housings and liked them.
 TD05H and TD06SL2-sized turbines available and compressors from 16GTX to 20GTX.

 Section 2.
 Turbos which really want an upgraded fuel system to let them shine.
 Note that ANY turbo can be run on the stock fuel system but will have to be tuned to fall short of it's power potential.

 - Complete new TD05H-18G or 20G 8cm2 turbo from BNR Supercars, no need for a core, straight bolt-up replacement.
 MHI compressors from 18G to 20G available, along with billet wheel options or TD06SL2 turbines.
 BNR super-thread here.
 MHI has the advantage of replacement parts being readily available, and many vendors can rebuild them.

 - Blouch XT series bolt-up turbos based on MHI TD05 frames and billet wheels.
 Several options available.
-Well-known and trusted vendor.
+Well-known vendor but not immune to quality issues.

 - FP 68HTA bolt-up turbo based on MHI frame.
 FP brought this compressor to market themselves and it's very popular, especially with E85 users.